syoon2/COMP3811_data/uni/postgreg_docker.md

 # PostgreSQL docker container

 ## Step 1.
 Use SSH to connect to the comp3811 system.
+On Windows, use an SSH client such as PuTTY (https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html).
+On a Mac, open a Terminal window and type `ssh hostname-to-connect-to`

 ## Step 2: Get the files